 Eat Well And Drink Water

 Being healthy is not just about being active – you must also eat well and drink lots of water.
 It is easy to forget about this when you are at your desk all day, so make a concerted effort to avoid the vending machine and instead make healthy lunches at home to bring in which is a great way to save money, too.
 Many professionals also constantly drink coffee throughout the day, but this is not great for your health.
 Instead, switch to water, and you could see a range of benefits (a cup or two of coffee is still ok though!).
+Office water dispensers that provide clean, cold, and filtered water are a must-have, so make sure your office has one.

 It is important that everybody in the office stays active, so one of the best ways to do this is to do it together.
 The manager could encourage everyone to take a walk together at the end of the day, arrange a game of sport after hours, which is a great form of team building, or have an office exercise class.
 It is in their best interest that everyone remains fit and healthy, so it is certainly worth mentioning to whoever is in charge as it could have a big impact on employee well-being and morale.